FLL

 FLL Information Night

-The LigerBots hosted its annual FIRST LEGO League (FLL) information night on June 14, 2023, from 7:00-8:30, at Newton North High School, in the Film Lecture Hall.
-We plan to host another one in June 0f 2024.
+The LigerBots will host its annual FIRST LEGO League (FLL) information night on Saturday, June 22, 2024, from 3:00 to 4:30 p.m., at the WPS Community Learning Lab, 160 Herrick Road, Newton, MA 02459.
 If you would like to attend — or cannot attend but are interested — please fill out this form.

 For more background on the FLL program, here is the official FLL website and FIRST’s mission statement, this year’s FLL challenge and season info, and the FLL season calendar.
 You can also email [email protected] for more information.